linroger/FinanceCompendium/II. Economics/International/Economics Advance International Trade/Chapter 02 - The Heckscher-Ohlin Model.md

 The theorem of Leamer (1980) states that if country 1 is labor-abundant, as illustrated, then the capital/labor ratio embodied in consumption must exceed the capital/labor ratio embodied in production.
 That is, since the consumption point  $\mathrm{AD}^{\mathrm{i}}$  must lie on the diagonal, it is necessary above the endowment point  $\mathbf{V}^{\mathrm{i}}$ .
 While this is graphically obvious, note that it does not depend in any way on whether trade is balanced or not.
 For example, if country 1 is running a trade surplus (with the value of production exceeding consumption), then we should move the consumption point  $\mathrm{AD}^{\mathrm{i}}$  to the left down the diagonal.
 This would have not effect whatsoever on the capital/labor ratio embodied in consumption as compared to the capital/labor ratio embodied in production.
 So Leamer's test of the HOV theorem in (2.3) is completely robust to having non-balanced trade.
 Alternatively, holding consumption fixed at  $\mathrm{AD}^{\mathrm{i}}$ , we could vary the factor endowments along the line EE (parallel to the diagonal).
 By drawing the triangle of factor trade to the diagonal, we see that any endowments along EE have same factor content of trade.

-# Partial Tests of the Hov Theorem
+## Partial Tests of the HOV Theorem

 The statement of the HOV Theorem in (2.1) tells us immediately how a complete test of the theory should be performed: simply compute the left-hand side (using data on trade  $\mathbf{T}^{\mathrm{i}}$  and technology A), compute the right-hand side (using data on endowments  $\mathbf{V}^{\mathrm{i}}$  and  $\mathbf{V}^{\mathrm{w}}$ ), and compare them.
 Depending on how well they match up, we can judge whether the Theorem is an empirical success or not.
 This complete test requires both trade and endowments data for many countries, and technology data for at least one country.
 While such data is readily available today, this was not the case two or three decades ago.
 Accordingly, many researchers, including Leontief himself, performed what we can call "partial tests" of the HOV model, using only two rather than all three types of data.
 Before considering the complete test, we will review several other partial tests that were performed.